husarion/panther_ros/panther_lights/README.md

 ### Animation types

-#### ImageAnimation
+#### Animation

-Animation returning frame to display based on an image.
+Basic animation definition.
 Supported keys are:

 - `brightness` [*float*, optional]: animation brightness.
 This will overwrite `global_brightness` for a given animation.
+- `duration` [*float*]: duration of a single image animation.
+- `repeat` [*int*, optional]: number of times the animation will be repeated, by default animation will run once.
+- `type` [*string*]: required field specyfying animation type, currently suported animation types are: `image_animation`, `battery_animation`, `charging_animation`.

+:bulb: **NOTE:** The overall display duration of an animation is a product of a single image duration and repeat count.
+It can't exceed 10 seconds.

+#### ImageAnimation

+Animation of type `image_animation` returning frame to display based on an image.
+Additional keys are:

 - `color` [*int*, optional]: image will be turned into grayscale and then the color will be applied with brightness from grayscale.
 Values have to be in HEX format.
-- `duration` [*float*]: duration of a single image animation.
 - `image` [*string*]: path to an image file.
 Only global paths are valid.
 Allows using `$(find ros_package)` syntax.
-- `repeat` [*int*, optional]: number of times the animation will be repeated, by default animation will run once.
-- `type` [*string*]: required field specyfying animation type, for `ImageAnimation` value should be `image_animation`.

 #### BatteryAnimation

-Animation returning frame to display based on `param` value representing battery percentage.
+Animation of type `battery_animation` returning frame to display based on `param` value representing battery percentage.
 Animation displays two stripes moving towards the edges stopping at a point representing battery percentage and filling back to the center.
 Color changes from red (battery discharged) to green (battery full).
-Supported keys are:

-- `brightness` [*float*, optional]: animation brightness.
-This will overwrite `global_brightness` for a given animation.
-- `duration` [*float*]: duration of a single battery animation.
-- `repeat` [*int*, optional]: number of times the animation will be repeated, by default animation will run once.
-- `type` [*string*]: required field specyfying animation type, for `BatteryAnimation` value should be `battery_animation`.

-:bulb: **NOTE:** The overall display duration of an animation is a product of a single image duration and repeat count.
-It can't exceed 10 seconds.
+### ChargingAnimation

+Animation of type `charging_animation` returning frame to display based on `param` value representing battery percentage.
+Displays solid color with a duty cycle proportional to the battery percentage.
+Color is changing from red (battery discharged) to green (battery fully charged).

 ### Defining animations